arismendyl97/classifying-gender-by-name/README.md

      - `spanish names db - testing.csv`
      - `spanish names db - post_testing.csv`
    - This script ensures the dataset is clean and properly formatted for training, validation, and testing.
+   Note: post_testing dataset is for app final testing purposes.

 3. **training**
    - Contains the `training_model.py` file which is responsible for training the LSTM model.
 The training process is managed and tracked using MLflow.